-Jeremy is an experienced litigator and dispute resolution specialist with a proven track record in advocacy.
-He has particular expertise in commercial, insolvency, relationship property and equity and trust law.
+A leading barrister, Jeremy Johnson is an experienced trial, arbitration and appellate advocate with expertise in commercial, shareholder, insolvency, relationship property, equity and trust law.

 Outside of work, Jeremy is active in the community.
 He serves as Deputy Legal Adviser to the Primates of New Zealand and is the Chancellor of the Anglican Diocese of Waiapu.
 From 2008 to 2020 was the Vice-Chancellor and then Chancellor of the Anglican Diocese of Christchurch.
 He also served as a member of the Legislation Design Advisory Committee which reviews proposed legislation for the Attorney-General and Parliament.